| | |

 Row 36.
 Ch 2 (doesn’t count), starting in the same st BPDC in the next 3 dc, fpdc around the next fpdc, *{BPDC in the next 3 dc, fpdc around the next fpdc} rep from * around.

-Cut yarn and weave in ends.
+Cut yarn, pull it through the last stitch and weave in ends.

 Sharing is caring!